 The banking industry, like many other industries, is poised to experience unprecedented change as it moves towards a digital industry.
 While most bankers have already begun to embrace a digital landscape, there is still a lot of challenge to come.
 The future of banking will include a number of new ideas and methods for accomplishing tasks on a grander scale.
 And, perhaps most importantly, the customer will be at the forefront of that change.
 Today’s average banking consumer expects more, demands it faster, and expects better results.
 Banks unable to compete with those meeting these demands will likely struggle to remain viable in the long term.

-As a followup to our previous post about the biggest challenge facing banks in 2018, here are three more critical challenges to consider:
+As a followup to our previous post about the biggest challenge facing banks, here are three more critical challenges to consider: